opencardware/car_plans/README.md

 ## FAQ

 ### What materials and supplies do I need and how much will it cost to complete this project?
-Please refer to the "Materials and supplies" section below to get a good sense of the items you will need.
+Please refer to the "Materials and supplies" section below.

 ### How long will it take me to complete this project?
 It depends on whether you decide to: